moeenn/knowledgebase/system_design/Event-driven architecture (EDA).md

 Implement robust error handling mechanisms, including message retries and dead-letter queues, to ensure reliable event processing.

 **Dead-letter Queue (DLQ)**: Malformed messages which cannot be processed by the consumers can clog-up the queues.
 DLQs hold such messages so they can be later processed or discarded.

+**Note**: If messages are being processed in real time and cannot be queued for later processing, a DLQ may not be suitable.